alexfernandez/alexfernandez.github.io/2016/nginx-balancer.md

 which is above the low watermark, and decides against destroying one.

+This simple algorithm allows us to use a low watermark of 80%.

-For the new Round-robin DNS balancer, we just had to adjust our orchestrator to read the instances from the DNS, add the IPs of any new instances to the DNS registry, and remove the IPs of terminated instances.
+Since we already have a custom orchestrator, adjusting it to work with the new Round-robin DNS balancer was easy: we just had to read the instances from the DNS instead of from the ELB, add the IPs of any new instances to the DNS registry, and remove the IPs of terminated instances.